Stefanos Stefanopoulos

+Biography

 Stefanopoulos was born in Pyrgos, Elis.
-He was a moderate conservative, and served as a cabinet member during Alexandros Papagos' government.
+He was a moderate conservative and served as foreign minister during Alexandros Papagos' government.
 He even served as acting Prime Minister for a day after the latter's death on 4 October 1955.

-On 17 September 1965, he became Prime Minister of Greece during the period of the "Apostasia", supported by conservatives and defecting members of the Centre Union party.
+On 17 September 1965, he became Prime Minister of Greece during the period of Iouliana, supported by conservatives and defecting members of the Centre Union party.
 Unable to gain a parliamentary vote of confidence, his government fell on 22 December 1966.
+He stayed away from politics while the Greek military junta ruled 1967 until 1974.
+He tried to make a comeback into politics by forming a right-wing party, but failed to be elected in 1977.

-He died, aged 84, in Athens.
+He died from heart and respiratory issues, aged 84, in Athens.